 - Twenty five Christmas books wrapped as presents under the tree.
 I get these at the library (we did this last year), wrap them individually, and Adeline opens one a day in the month of December.
 I return the books throughout the month.

-Following is our list of activities, which we’ll be doing with our two year old and six week old this holiday season!
+Following is our list of activities, which we’ll be doing with our three year old and one year old this holiday season!
 This list contains affiliate links.

 - Build a fort and read Christmas books: I use the ones we borrow from the library.